Calder\'on-Zygmund operators in the Bessel setting for all possible type indices: Introduction and preliminaries

 The paper is organized as follows.
 Section \ref{sec:mainres} contains the statement of the main result (Theorem \ref{thm:main}) and the reduction of its proof to showing the standard kernel estimates related to the Calder\'on-Zygmund theory.
-Furthermore, this section is concluded by a remark concerning operators analogous to (1)-(5) and associated with the square root of $\Delta_\lambda$.
+Further, this section is concluded by a remark concerning operators analogous to (1)-(5) and associated with the square root of $\Delta_\lambda$.
+Also, some comments pertaining to the considered multipliers are delivered.
 Finally, in Section \ref{sec:ker} various preparatory facts are gathered and then the proofs of the relevant kernel estimates are given.

 Throughout the paper we use a standard notation with essentially all symbols pertaining to the space of homogeneous type $(\R,d\mu_{\lambda},|\cdot|)$.
 However, for any unexplained symbol or notation we refer the reader to \cite{BCN}.
 While writing estimates, we will use the notation $X \lesssim Y$ to indicate that $X \le CY$ with a positive constant $C$ independent of significant quantities.
 We will write $X \simeq Y$ when both $X \lesssim Y$ and $Y \lesssim X$ hold.